avive/p2p/README.md

 rlpx is how devp2p messages are encrypted and transported

 In which ways similar to the p2p protocol of BitTorrent and other file sharing programs, and in which ways different?
+Check the devp2p gitter channel history for a discussion about this.
+This is a fundemental question - seems like quite different goals as the eth computer is a signleton and a view from up to 10 nodes should give any node a good picture of the current state and consensus.

 https://github.com/ethereum/EIPs/pull/49